LilyAsFlora/Ririi/README.md

 - If the noun ends with a consonant, append the suffix *i*
 - If the noun ends with a vowel, replace the vowel with *i*
 - If the noun ends with *i*, lengthen it to *ī*
-- If the noun already ends with *ī*, it can be left alone, or optionally enforced with an auxiliary word (e.g. an adjective meaning "many").
+- If the noun already ends with *ī*, it can be left alone, or enforced with an auxiliary word, such as a quantifier.

 ### Verbs